Lost Lansdale Series

 The Lost Lansdale Series is a series of four books by Joe R. Lansdale.
-None of the books in the Lost Lansdale series will ever be re-issued in any form including paperback.
-All have long since sold out.

 Waltz of Shadows (Series #1)

 Waltz of Shadows: a novel of suspense is a crime/mystery novel written by American author Joe R. Lansdale.
 It is the first volume in the Lost Lansdale series of books published by Subterranean Press.
 This book was printed as both a limited edition and a trade hardcover.

 Plot summary

 Hank and Beverly Small own a chain of video stores in the East Texas town of Imperial City.
 Hank has a black sheep nephew named Bill who often calls his uncle when he needs money or is in trouble.
 One morning Bill calls and Hank figures it's just another plea for money or he's in trouble with the cops.
 Hank figures it's no big deal.
 He has never been so wrong.
 Bill has fallen into trouble with a pair of vicious, sadistic murderers and the local police cannot be trusted.
 So Hank looks up his long estranged older brother Arnold for help.
 But the two killers, Fat Boy and Snake, are already onto them and the Smalls are framed for having child pornography and led down a path of brutal murder and sexual assault.
 This novel portrays scenes of brutality that are common in a Joe R. Lansdale story.
 For a while there doesn't seem to be any way the protagonists will be able to survive the likes of Fat Boy and Snake.